 In the buildup to your app’s launch, don’t overlook a sound app marketing plan.
 While you build your app, work on generating buzz and developing your marketing strategy.

 Build a company website that spotlights your app and shares details about your app company, vision, and how people can get in touch.

 From tools to travel, health to finance, profitable apps can take many forms, such as:

 Whatever your app idea, designing it is only the first step.
 You also need a successful app business model.
 Create your app development business plan, build a solid team, and implement an engaging marketing strategy.
 Cover these important steps, and you could be on your way to building the next killer app.

 Your timeline depends on factors like the app’s complexity and your team’s resources.
-Typical time frames can range from 1–3 months to over 10 months.
+Typical timeframes can range from 1–3 months to nearly a year.

 Apple’s iPhone iOS (and for iPad, iPadOS) and Google’s Android comprise the world’s dominant app ecosystems.
-Apple’s App Store revenue topped $46 billion in 2018, far above the Google Play Store’s $24.8 billion.
+Apple’s App Store generates roughly twice as much revenue as Google’s currently does.
 However, Android app revenue is growing faster.
 Unless you have a strong business case for focusing on only one platform, consider developing for both.